trucomanx-desktop/ClipboardTextCorrection/README.lin.md

 [☕ Buy me a coffee](https://ko-fi.com/trucomanx)

 ## 5. License

-This project is licensed under the GPL license.
-See the `LICENSE` file for more details.
+This project is licensed under the GPLv3 License.

+## 6. More information

+More information can be found in [README.extras.md](README.extras.md)